 MONTE ALBAN ESTADO LIBRE DE OAXACA Another ancient city, this one, like Xochicalco, built on terraced hill tops.
 The site sits at 6400 feet (1940 m) above sea level.
 This is also one of the oldest major cities in Mesoamerica, founded around 500 BC, it dominated the Oaxaca highlands for a thousand years before being abandoned sometime around 500-700 AD.

 SAN JOSE DEL PACIFICO ESTADO LIBRE DE OAXACA My sister had to return to the US, but I continued on towards the Pacific coast, stopping in a small town called San Jose Del Pacifico.
 You can see the lodge I stayed, and the views, in the first few photos.
-But what one notices quickly in the small town, is the prevalence of mushroom iconography (note the last two photos for example).
-The town is not a Pueblo "Magico", but the mushrooms sold here under the table definitely are.
+The town is not a Pueblo "Magico" but the mushrooms sold here definitely are.

 MAZUNTE ESTADO LIBRE DE OAXACA A little piece of paradise along the Pacific Coast.
 Unlike Cancun or Playa Del Carmen, the towns here are protected from ugly, corporate development and really are some of the most relaxing places on earth.
 You can see the guest room I rented, complete with ocean views, for less than $25 a night in the last two photos.